ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 authors: [michael_vervloet]
 title: "Complete Introduction to NodeJs"
 image: /img/complete-introduction-node.png
-tags: [NodeJs, tutorial, javascript, node]
+tags: [NodeJs, tutorial, JavaScript, node]
 category: NodeJs
 comments: true
 ---

 ## What Is node
-NodeJs is a program that lets you run javascript code on your machine without the need of a browser.
+NodeJs is a program that lets you run JavaScript code on your machine without the need of a browser.
-Underneath the cover of node is the V8 JavaScript runtime which is the engine that allows your browser to run javascript code.
+Underneath the cover of node is the V8 JavaScript runtime which is the engine that allows your browser to run JavaScript code.
-On top of that node adds some extra functionality to create server side applications (for example 'fs' to interact with the file system, 'http' or 'https' to send and receive http calls, 'net' for tcp streams, and many more).
+On top of that node adds some extra functionality to create server side applications (for example `fs` to interact with the file system, `http` or `https` to send and receive http calls, `net` for tcp streams, and many more).

 ## Use cases:
 **Real time applications (chat, stocks, IoT)**<br>
-The event based nature of NodeJs and 'keep-alive' connections makes it ideal for real time applications, whenever an event occurs, for example a chat message being received or a stock price being updated, it can emit an event on it's connected sockets to update the clients chat screen or stocks chart.
+The event based nature of NodeJs and 'keep-alive' connections makes it ideal for real time applications, whenever an event occurs, for example a chat message being received or a stock price being updated, it can emit an event on it's connected sockets to update the client's chat screen or stocks chart.

-**REST Api's**<br>
+**REST APIs**<br>
-This will be a topic on it's own, but with frameworks built on top of NodeJs like Express or Nest it is really easy to get a REST api up and running in no time at all.
+This will be a topic on it's own, but with frameworks built on top of NodeJs like Express or Nest it is really easy to get a REST API up and running in no time at all.

 **Serverless:**<br>
 NodeJs is supported with almost any serverless provider (Amazon Lambda, Azure functions, Google Cloud functions, …).
-Where you can focus on your code and business logic in stead of maintaining and setting up complicated server architectures.
+So developers can focus on your code and business logic in stead of maintaining and setting up complicated server architectures.

 **File uploading:** <br>
 When writing applications that depend a lot on network access and accessing files on the disk we have to keep an eye on how the data is being transferred back and forward.